15% OFF OR MORE WITH OFFER!

 To apply for a learner permit in Florida, you have to be at least 15-years-old and have completed the Florida Traffic Law and Substance Abuse Education (TLSAE) course.
 Haven’t taken the TLSAE course yet?
 Let us help you with that.

-Once you’re done with the TLSAE, it’s time to roll up to the DMV.
+Once you’re done with the TLSAE, it’s time to roll up to the Florida Licensing office.
 Here’s everything you’ll need to bring with you:

 1. A completed Parental Consent for a Driver Application of a Minor form